-Where Can a Dental Assistant Career Take You?
+Where Can You Work in a Dental Assistant Career?

 Learn where a dental assistant can work, including specialized areas.

 In a dental assisting role, you’ll be responsible for things like maintaining patient records, educating patients on basic dental health and resources, and prepping patients for exams and procedures.

 If you do pursue a career as a dental hygienist, your role will be expanded into duties like examining patient teeth and gums, making it a more hands-on position.

 Dental assisting jobs allow dentists to focus more on patient health, while those in assisting positions take care of administrative and technical duties.
 Because of this, every successful dentist needs great assistants in order to thrive.

 If you’re in a dental assisting role, whether as a hygienist, assistant, or technician, your duties might vary by practice, or even by state.
 Generally speaking, you’ll be tackling administrative duties and patient prep no matter where you’re employed, but other responsibilities can vary.
 Typically, someone in a dental assisting role takes care of the following: